The beginner’s guide to Scrumban

 Bucket size planning

-1-year: The 1-year bucket is reserved for your company’s longer-term, more strategic goals.
+1-year: reserved for your company’s longer-term, more strategic goals.

-6-month: Once your company decides to move ahead with a long-term plan, then that plan is moved to the 6-month bucket, and the requirements are refined.
+6-month: once a decision is made to move ahead with a long-term plan, it is plan is moved to the 6-month bucket, and the requirements are refined.

-3-month: When the company is ready to start implementing this plan, the requirements are moved to the 3-month bucket where they are broken down into clear tasks to be completed.
-Your team draws tasks from this bucket during their on-demand planning meeting and begins to work on the tasks.
+3-month: when the company is ready to start implementing the plan, the requirements are moved to the 3-month bucket where they are broken down into clear tasks for completion.
+Your team draws tasks from this bucket during their on-demand planning meeting and begins to work.

-Your tasks should be prioritized during the planning meeting by adding tasks to the board and marking the priorities.
+Your tasks should be prioritized in the table during the planning meeting.
 This helps each member on your team know which tasks should be completed first and which tasks can be completed later.
-Prioritization can be undertaken by adding numbers or by adding a priority column, where the most important tasks are placed at the top and the least important ones at the bottom.

 The Service Level Expectations (SLE) chart is a forecasting chart and number dashboard that your Scrumban team should attach to or include with your Scrumban board.
 This chart tells everyone how much time is forecast to complete the work and helps to set expectations.
 SLE is based on Cycle Time, which is the time that elapses between the start and end of the work required.

-Another important element to record is your team’s Average Throughput.
-This is the average number of Product Backlog Items that your team can complete and move to the DONE column before the end of the Iteration.
+Another important element to record is your team’s Average Throughput, or the average number of Product Backlog Items that your team can complete and move to the DONE column before the end of the Iteration.
 This number also counts towards the WIP Limit.
-In Scrumban, there’s no need for the Burndown Chart that is used by Scrum.

 Best practices/tips for Scrumban beginners